Herbert Janssen: Biography

 Once in the United States, Janssen became a member of the Metropolitan Opera company, first appearing with them at the beginning of 1939 on their tour of Philadelphia; he would sing with the company until 1952.
 At this point he also began to change his repertory.
 Up to this time Janssen had been known for his brilliant high range more than for his abilities as a heroic baritone, and had focused his attention on the more lyrical Wagnerian roles such as Wolfram.
 In Buenos Aires in 1938, as an experiment he sang his first a heavier and more demanding bass-baritone role, that of the Wanderer in Siegfried.
 Now in Philadelphia, he performed this role again, the first of many performances of heavy bass-baritone roles he would sing with the company.
 Though he continued to sing his old roles, as well as occasional roles such as Don Fernando in Beethoven's Fidelio, Jochanaan in Strauss's Salome and The Speaker in Mozart's Die Zauberflöte, a shortage of suitable singers also pressured him into singing those heavier bass-baritone Wagner parts to which his voice was less well suited: for example Hans Sachs in Die Meistersinger von Nürnberg and Wotan/the Wanderer in Der Ring des Nibelungen.
 It was difficult for him to handle the low tessitura of these roles, forcing him to use resources of power that strained his voice.
 In 1943 he succeeded Friedrich Schorr at the Met as the first heroic bass-baritone of the house; this meant the majority of Janssen's Metropolitan performances would now be of these heavy roles, to the greater detriment of his voice.
 By the end of the 1940s he was becoming more conspicuous for being indisposed or having to cancel appearances than he was for his formerly brilliant virtuosity.
 Around 1950 he abandoned the heavy heroic roles, returning to his former showpiece roles of Telramund, Holländer and Amfortas.
 Janssen made his final appearance with the Metropolitan Opera as Kothner on 25 April 1952, during the company's spring tour in Boston.

 From 1940 onwards Janssen also sang regularly at Buenos Aires and with the San Francisco Opera between 1945 and 1951.
 His final guest appearances in Europe as Amonasro, Jochanaan, Kurwenal and Orest were made at the Vienna Staatsoper in June 1950.
 He began teaching a small number of singing pupils in New York City from 1939 onwards, including (from 1941) an acquaintance from his time at Bayreuth, Friedelind Wagner (granddaughter of Richard Wagner), who like Janssen had fled the Nazi regime.
-Janssen and his wife Erna had acquired US citizenship in 1946/1947, and following his retirement from the Metropolitan Opera they remained in New York City, where Janssen continued to work as a singing teacher.
+Janssen and his wife Erna had acquired US citizenship in 1946/1947, and following his retirement from the Metropolitan Opera they remained in New York City, where Janssen continued to work as a singing teacher and where he died.